fredag 27 juni 2014

 TIM BUCKLEY/BLUE AFTERNOON STS 1060 (-69) UK

-For background check post on the "Goodbye And Hello" LP http://monolover.blogspot.se/2013/04/tim-buckleygoodbye-and-hello-ekl-318-67.html .
+For more background please check post on the "Goodbye And Hello" LP https://monolover.blogspot.com/2013/04/tim-buckleygoodbye-and-hello-ekl-318-67.html .
 After three Electra albums he moved to Zappa's Straight records, this being his first for the new label.
 It took a while for me to get into "Goodbye And Hello" - so honest and revealing for its time and so eclectic I had a hard time seeing it as a coherent piece of art.
 When it finally got to me in its full glory I wanted more of the same and went looking for a follow-up.
 Buckley was almost unknow in Sweden back then and this was the only issue I could find in the local shop.
 At first I was disappointed - no more daring adventures, just a couple of mostly traditional jazz cuts carrying bluesy lyrics.
 Not what I expected and certainly not what I needed in my late teens, so I put it away and didn't touch it for years.
 With growing age I've learned to appreciate it more - the cool impact and insightful lyrics fits the mature mind better and even if I don't sit down and devour, it's a nice and friendly background to home chores or relaxed socials.
 Premiere US on Straight with same number, tracking and sleeve design.
 This UK is cut a little too loud to my taste.
 Not all disturbing, but I feel a less offensive engraving would have fit the music better.
 First had label as shown here and matt fold/out cover.
 (SYSÖ*)

 fredag 13 juni 2014